Treadmill Routine

 Let Go of the Handrails

-You breeze through the first half of your treadmill routine but then you start to get tired and pretty soon you can barely manage to put one foot in front of the other.
-At this point, you are so focused on completing your routine that you grab on to the handrails to steady yourself as you continue running.
-This is one of the most common mistakes that a lot of runners make – using the handrails forces you to hunch over which results in bad running form.
+You breeze through the first half of your treadmill routine, but then you start to get tired, and pretty soon, you can barely manage to put one foot in front of the other.
+At this point, you are so focused on completing your routine that you grab onto the handrails to steady yourself as you continue running.
+This is one of the most common mistakes that many runners make – using the handrails forces you to hunch over which results in lousy running form.
 Poor posture and running technique are the primary causes of injury.
 When running, your back and spine should be straight with your shoulders loose and your chin parallel to the ground.
 Studies show that improving posture and technique will enhance performance.
 Use treadmill handrails for their intended purpose – to help you get on and off the treadmill.

 Keep your Stride Short

-When you take large strides while running on a treadmill, the belt does most of the work in bringing your feet forward.
-This means that altering the length of your stride will help you get more out of your workout.
-Walking or running at a slower pace will not increase your heart rate enough to burn calories effectively so use short strides but increase your pace while using your treadmill.
-Studies show that decreasing your stride length by 3% can be beneficial to your workout.
+When you take giant strides while running on a treadmill, the belt does most of the work in bringing your feet forward.
+This means that altering your stride length will help you get more out of your workout.
+Walking or running at a slower pace will not increase your heart rate enough to burn calories effectively, so use short strides while increasing your pace while using your treadmill.
+Studies show that decreasing your stride length by 3% can benefit your workout.
 Additionally, smaller strides will ensure that your foot strikes under your body instead of further in front which helps to reduce the impact on your knee joints.

-Following the same set treadmill routine can become boring and monotonous so switch up your routine on a regular basis.
+Following the same treadmill routine can become boring and monotonous, so switch up your routine regularly.
 Adjust the settings on your treadmill – increase your speed or the length of your routine.
 Studies show that increasing the incline on your treadmill by just 5% increases the activity of the hamstring muscle group.
-Since the hamstrings are responsible for your running speed, increasing the inclination of your treadmill will help to strengthen and tone your legs.
-You can keep increasing the incline gradually right up to 15% or higher – according to the settings on your treadmill.
+Since the hamstrings are responsible for your running speed, increasing your treadmill's inclination will help strengthen and tone your legs.
+You can keep expanding the incline gradually right up to 15% or higher – according to the settings on your treadmill.
 Increasing the incline level on your treadmill is also a great cardio workout and will dramatically increase the number of calories you burn during your workout.

 Use a weighted vest

-Adding a weighted vest to your treadmill routine will increase the number of calories you burn as your body is forced to expend more energy.
-The additional weight also improves muscle growth and may even increase bone strength to support the additional load on your body.
-Studies show that wearing a weighted vest while exercising also improves agility which in turn would reduce your risk of injury.
+Adding a weighted vest to your treadmill routine will increase the calories you burn as your body is forced to expend more energy.
+The additional weight also improves muscle growth and may even increase bone strength to support the extra load on your body.
+Studies show that wearing a weighted vest while exercising also improves agility, which, in turn, reduces your risk of injury.
 Running on a treadmill with a weighted vest is also an excellent cardio workout as researchers found that weighted vests increases VO2 max (a measure of fitness).
 When using a weighted vest, start off with just 10 lbs and slowly increase it to 50 – 75 lbs.

 Listen to music